 If you’re facing a DUI charge in Joliet, you need an aggressive Joliet DUI lawyer to help you fight your charges.
 At Ktenas Law, we have successfully represented many clients facing the threat of a DUI conviction.
-As experienced Chicago DUI attorneys, we recognize that DUI conviction can have life-changing consequences in any person’s life.
+We recognize that DUI convictions can have life-changing consequences in any person’s life.
 The seriousness of your DUI offense can significantly affect the penalties you receive.
 This is especially true if you had children in the car at the time the offense took place, or if you’re found guilty of vehicular homicide.
 Because even a first-time offender can face severe consequences, it’s crucial to have a Joliet DUI attorney who will fight for your rights.

 Contact our top-rated Joliet DUI attorneys today at (312) 756-8600, or chat with us online for a free case review.

 How Much Does a DUI Offense Cost?